bfopengradient/NLP_ROBERTA/README.md

-Testing the new ROBERTA model.

 ROBERTA is a twist on Google's BERT model.

-The following adjustments were made by the teams at Facebook and UW to help improve ROBERTA vs BERT.
+The following adjustments were made by the teams at Facebook AI and the University of Washington to help improve ROBERTA vs BERT.

 1. Tokens were encoded with byte-level BPE and a vocabulary size of 50,000 sub-word units.
 There was no additional           preprocessing or tokenization of the inputs.
 2. The model was trained for longer and on more data with larger batch sizes than BERT.